ikhvorost/DLog/README.md

 ## Scope

-`scope` provides a mechanism for grouping and labeling work that's done in your program, so that can see all log messages related to the defined scope of your code in a tree view:
+`scope` provides a mechanism for grouping work that's done in your program, so that can see all log messages related to a defined scope of your code in a tree view:

 ``` swift
 log.scope("Loading") { scope in